bambooSocks/agile_project/README.md

 * M3: Container Status tracking: Each journey involves a container, but a container can be used in several journeys.
 For each container involved in the journey the following internal status is tracked: temperature (Celsius), humidity (%) and atm. pressure (atm).
 The logistics company can add these measurements to the system and the client is able to access them.
 In the UI the internal status is presented on the panel using graphs created with jfreechart dependencies, alongside with a table showing the tracking of the location. (in our system the logistics company must enter a status alongside with a location).

 * M4: User Interface: It is possible to interact with the system using Java Swing as the GUI for this project.
 This can be straightforwardly accessed through the main executable file.
 Another way to run this project is by running the MainView.java as a normal Java Application.
 This can be found under: src/main/java under the rcm.ui package.
-For an overview of how the GUI works please see the UML diagram which can be found under LOCATION.
+For an overview of how the GUI works please see the UML diagram which can be found under *docs: UI-Diagram.pdf*.

 These additional features have also been implemented to add extra value to the system:
 * O1: Keep track of evolution: the history of each container and all of the journeys it went on is being tracked.
 This is mostly done through lists and database storage.